wallysoncarvalho/b2w-sw-api-challenge/README.md

 The preferred way to run this application is by using `docker-compose` because it already sets up everything automatically.

-To run the application you'll need Java 11 to package the application in a `.jar` file.
-The maven wrappers can be used to package the application by running `./mvnw clean package -DskipTests=true`.
-A `.jar` file should be created inside the new folder `target/`.

-After it, if **docker and docker-compose** is available, you can simply run `docker-compose up -d` at the root of the project.
-The image of the API will be built by the `Dockerfile`, note that it also uses a multi-stage build, where the first stage is to copy the artifact and create a small image using the `layered jars` technique provided by spring boot.
+If **docker and docker-compose** is available, one can simply run `docker-compose up -d` at the root of the project.
+The image of the API will be built by the `Dockerfile`, note that it also uses a multi-stage build, where the first stage is to generate the fat jar of the application and create a small image using the `layered jars` technique provided by _spring boot_.
+Also, keep in mind that this stage will need to download the dependencies to create the jar, so it may take a few minutes (you can also build the jar manually and change the `Dockerfile` to use it instead of building one).

-Full command (needs Java 11 installed and JAVA_HOME set):

-`./mvnw clean package -DskipTests=true && docker-compose up -d`

 ## REST API